bloominstituteoftechnology/React-Todo/answers.md

 It converts javascript and tranforms it, then returns it into a better format for other broswers.

 3. Bundlers
-These take JS and CSS code written as separate modules and combine them into lesser files optimized
+Bundlers take JS and CSS code written as separate modules and combines them into one JavaScript file.

 4. Elements